SeanPhilippi/javascript-workbook/05week/checkers-README.txt

 switchPlayer()
-  switch player after each successful execution of moveChecker()
+  switch player after each successful execution of moveChecker() variable playerTurn assigned to 'whiteChecker' or 'blackChecker'

-isLegal()
-  can't move to blank spaces
-  can't move in an occupied space whichPiece must be truthy (has a checker) can't move off board, so no coordinates containing an 8 or 9
+moveChecker() (legality function, named this to comply with tests) can't move to blank spaces can't move in an occupied space whichPiece must be truthy (has a checker) can't move off board, so no coordinates containing an 8 or 9 shove all rule methods and movePiece() in here

-moveChecker()
+movePiece()
+  assign whichPiece to null and toWhere to whiteChecker or blackChecker color is determined by playerTurn assignment at the time movePiece is called

+whiteRules()
-  black pieces can only move south and diagonally, so +9 or +11 for coordinates white pieces can only move north and diagonally, so -9 or -11 for coordinates detect which of the 2 possible spaces/coordinates are empty, return to user options prompt for user input, must be equal to one of the provided coordinates to be valid move piece
+  white pieces can only move north and diagonally, so -9 or -11 for coordinates else if pieces are -18 or -22, check to see if -9 or -11 is occupied by a blackChecker, if so, equate these coordinates in the array to null and/or delete from checkers array?
+  else return 'not a legal move!'

+blackRules()
+  black pieces can only move south and diagonally, so +9 or +11 for coordinates

   if no empty coordinates, check valid coordinates (number without 8 or 9) +22 and +18 for black, -22 and -18 for white. if +/-9 coordinate is occupied by rival color (capturePieceLegal()?) && +/-18 is available